britram/rains-prototype/draft-trammell-rains-protocol.md

 To generate a canonicalized Shard:

-- sort the objects array in each assertion contained in the assertions array as for Singular Assertions, above.
+- sort the objects array in each Singular Assertion contained in the assertions array as, above.
 - sort the assertions array by lexicographic order of the serialized canonicalized byte string representing the assertion.
 Note that this will cause the subject array to be sorted in lexicographic order of subject name, as well.
+[EDITORS's NOTE CFE What is the subject array?]
 - sort the CBOR map by ascending order of its keys ({{tabmkey}}).

 To generate a canonicalized Zone:

-- sort the objects array in each assertion contained in the assertions array as for Singular Assertions, above.
+- sort the objects array in each Singular Assertion contained in the assertions array as, above.
-- sort each shard contained in the shards array as for Shards, above.
 - sort the assertions array by lexicographic order of the serialized canonicalized byte string representing the assertion.
-Note that this will cause the array to be sorted in lexicographic order of subject name, as well.
+Note that this will cause the subject array to be sorted in lexicographic order of subject name, as well.
+[EDITORS's NOTE CFE What is the subject array?]
-- sort the shards array by lexicographic order of the serialized canonicalized byte string representing the shard.
-Note that this will cause the array to be sorted in lexicographic order of shard range, as well.
 - sort the CBOR map by ascending order of its keys ({{tabmkey}}).

 To generate a canonicalized P-Shard: